Colouring lessons page 2

 I cannot tell what the following is about.
 For reasons best known to someone else, every now and then a random taskbar button caption ends up scrawled over my Firefox toolbar.
 And only Firefox.

-The 1.x gaim series (I have yet to tell if this affects 2.0 beta) has a peculiar problem when your MSN Messenger connection drops.
+The 1.x gaim series had a peculiar problem when your MSN Messenger connection dropped.
 All MSN users with no buddy icon have their generic icon adorned with random symbols:

 Proving that it is random, here is a screenshot of the bug open when it recurred; note the different mess made the second time around.

-The following picture is actually one of mine, from my beloved lili_Pad program, during implementation of the vertical pane divider between the topics list and the current topic.
-I think I had as little idea what I was doing then as I do now :)
+The following picture is actually one of mine, from my beloved lili_Pad program, during implementation of the vertical pane divider between the topics list and the current topic:

 Almost there:

 I must be sad.
-Here is me receiving a rather seedy and interesting ICQ message; I tried to select it to copy it and show someone how dumb it was, and ICQ barfed.
+Here is me receiving ICQ spam; I tried to select it to copy it and show someone how dumb it was, and ICQ barfed:

 The following screenshot from Shinaku shows iTunes after a game of Worms.
 It is a nice case study for why graphical interfaces need multiple managed framebuffers for entertainment software.